VeeamHub/veeam-orchestrator/Start-VBAWS/README.md

 ## Additional Information

-Rename aws-info.csv.template to aws-info.csv and place in a C:\VDRO\Scripts folder on Veeam BNR server
+Rename aws-info.csv.template to aws-info.csv and place in a C:\VRO\Scripts folder on Veeam BNR server

 Fill in for your environment - accessKey, secretKey,region, so on

 In the Orchestration plan - Plan Steps
-* Add a Step Parameter
-    Name has to be VMName
-    Text type with Default value = %source_vm_name%

-A tag is added to the EC2 instance for auto backup by VB-AWS Key=backup
-  Value=recover
+* This is best placed in a Post Plan Step after performing a recovery to AWS